How to Fake Multiply by a Gaussian Matrix

 A CountSketch matrix $S\in \mathbb{R}^{B\times n}$ is a matrix all of whose rows have exactly one nonzero in a uniformly random location, and the value of the nonzero element is independently chosen to be $-1$ or $+1$ with equal probability.
 We denote the number of rows in the CountSketch matrix by $B$.

-We prove the next theorem, which gives the formal guarantees of our new transform. \begin{theorem} There exists an absolute constant $C>0$ such that for every $\delta\in (0, 1)$, every integer $m\geq 1$ and every matrix $U\in \R^{n\times d}$ with orthonormal columns if $B\geq \frac1{\delta}C(\log n)^4\cdot d^2\cdot m^{1/2}$, $S\in \mathbb{R}^{B\times n}$ is a random CountSketch matrix, and $G\in \R^{m\times B}$ and $\tilde G\in \R^{m\times n}$ are matrices of i.i.d. unit variance Gaussians, then the total variation distance between the joint distribution $G S U$ and $\tilde GU$ is less than $\delta$. \end{theorem} The proof is given in Section~\ref{sec:countsketch}.
+We prove the next theorem\footnote{In the conference version of the paper the authors made the stronger claim that $B\approx \sqrt{m} d^2$ suffices for the same guarantee, but that was in error.
+We provide a lower bound (Lemma~\ref{lm:lb}) showing that the result of Theorem~\ref{thm:main} is essentially tight.}, which gives the formal guarantees of our new transform. \begin{theorem} There exists an absolute constant $C>0$ such that for every $\delta\in (0, 1)$, every integer $m\geq 1$ and every matrix $U\in \R^{n\times d}$ with orthonormal columns if $B\geq \frac1{\delta^2}C d^2\cdot m$, $S\in \mathbb{R}^{B\times n}$ is a random CountSketch matrix, and $G\in \R^{m\times B}$ and $\tilde G\in \R^{m\times n}$ are matrices of i.i.d. unit variance Gaussians, then the total variation distance between the joint distribution $G S U$ and $\tilde GU$ is less than $\delta$. \end{theorem} The proof is given in Section~\ref{sec:countsketch}.
 We note that Theorem~\ref{thm:main} applies to matrices $U$ with orthonormal columns.
 This is sufficient for applying our transform to an arbitrary matrix $X$, since we can write $X=UR$, where the columns of $U$ form an orthonormal basis for the range of $X$, and apply the theorem to $U$.
-Since $G\cdot S\cdot U$ is close the $\tilde G\cdot U$ in total variation distance, $G\cdot S\cdot UR=G\cdot S\cdot X$ is close to $\tilde G\cdot UR=\tilde G\cdot X$ in total variation distance as well.
-We note that the role of $d$ and $n$ in Theorem~\ref{thm:main} is swapped in comparison to our notation for application to NMF below.
+Since $G\cdot S\cdot U$ is close to $\tilde G\cdot U$ in total variation distance, $G\cdot S\cdot UR=G\cdot S\cdot X$ is close to $\tilde G\cdot UR=\tilde G\cdot X$ in total variation distance as well.
+We note that the role of $d$ and $n$ in Theorem~\ref{thm:main} is swapped in comparison to our notation for the application to NMF below.
 The notation in Theorem~\ref{thm:main} is more consistent with the numerical linear algebra literature, and we thus prefer to state the theorem in this form.

-In Section~\ref{sec:countsketch} of our paper we also first present a weaker version of Theorem \ref{thm:main} (see Theorem~\ref{thm:simple}) which establishes exactly the same guarantees but instead with $B \geq \frac{C}{\delta^2} \cdot d^2 \cdot m$.
-This version has a much simpler proof.